Lizzy-Gallagher/lizzy-gallagher.github.io/_posts/2020-07-25-query-interception-entity-framework.md

 Query interception is the ability to insert logic before a query executes on the database or insert logic immediately after a query executes (and before control returns to the calling code).

 There are a variety of real world use cases for this feature:

-- Extend the timeout of a command that has certain charateristics
+- Extend the timeout of a command that has certain characteristics
 - Log diagnostic information when a query fails with an exception
 - Log a warning when the number of rows read into memory is above a certain threshold